jeremytammik/tbc/a/2031_previewcontrol.md

 [DllImport(Libraries.User32)]
 public static extern bool EnumChildWindows(IntPtr hwnd, EnumWindowsProc func, IntPtr lParam);

-I've also disabled edge rounding for Windows 11 as well.
+I've also disabled edge rounding for Windows 11.
 The used methods can be found in the WPF UI repository.
 User32: https://github.com/lepoco/wpfui/blob/development/src/Wpf.Ui/Interop/User32.cs
 UnsafeNativeMethods: https://github.com/lepoco/wpfui/blob/development/src/Wpf.Ui/Interop/UnsafeNativeMethods.cs

-Tags (0)
-Add tags
-Report
-MESSAGE 14 OF 16
-nice3point
-  Advocate nice3point  in reply to: nice3point
-2024-03-26 06:21 AM
-@jeremy_tammik problem solved, I think it will be useful to share this on the blog.
-However, I would like to ask Revit development team to turn this off by default, as it is easier for users to configure the control themselves than to mess with Win API and native code
+So, problem solved; I think it will be useful to share this on the blog.
+However, I would like to ask Revit development team to turn this off by default, as it is easier for users to configure the control themselves than to mess with Win API and native code.
-Tags (0)
-Add tags
-Report
-MESSAGE 15 OF 16

 cwaluga
-  Advocate cwaluga  in reply to: nice3point
 2024-03-26 06:34 AM
 @nice3point: Nice, can you please elaborate on which of these lines can get me rid of the padding-trick?
-Tags (0)
-Add tags
-Report
-MESSAGE 16 OF 16

 nice3point
-  Advocate nice3point  in reply to: cwaluga
 2024-03-26 06:36 AM

 UnsafeNativeMethods.RemoveWindowCaption(handle); where handle is hwndHost https://github.com/lepoco/wpfui/blob/development/src/Wpf.Ui/Interop/UnsafeNativeMethods.cs#L468

-Many thanks to ?? for creating and sharing this helpful tool!
+Many thanks to Roman for researching and sharing this helpful solution!

 ####<a name="3"></a> Changing Level of Piping Elements